-The input of classic (point-based) model checking consists of a formula and a Kripke structure generally represented by (a suitable encoding of) the set of its states, along with their labels, and the set of its transitions-for the model checking of very huge structures, other kinds of solution are used, e.g., on-the-fly or bounded model checking.
-Classic model checking is infinite in nature: infinitely many, possibly infinite paths, which are finitely encoded in the input structure.
-On the contrary, in order to model check a finite path/history, that is, a finite labeled interval, one can represent the model simply by specifying the size of the interval (number of points in the model) and then listing, for each proposition letter, the set of sub-intervals over which it is true (see Figure 3).
+The input of classic (point-based) model checking consists of a formula and a Kripke structure generally represented by (a suitable encoding of) the set of its states, along with their labels, n $p: [0, 1], [0, 2], [0, 3], [1, 3], [2, 3], \dots$ $q: [0, 1], [0, 3], \dots$ and the set of its transitions-for the model checking of very huge structures, other kinds of solution are used, e.g., on-the-fly model checking.
+Classic model checking is infinite in nature, and infinite paths are finitely encoded in the input structure.
+In the setting of finite interval model checking, models can be represented simply by specifying the size of the frame (number of points in the model) and then listing, for each proposition letter, the set of intervals over which it is true (see Figure 3).